ykunisato/ccp-r/README.md

 tinytex::install_tinytex()
 ```

+Once you have installed cmdstanr, please verify its operation based on the contents of [this website](https://mc-stan.org/cmdstanr/articles/cmdstanr.html).

 Terminal of the Rstudio.

 Unfortunately, the Julia package cannot be installed by general users.
 It needs to be installed using the sudo command.